Can I claim flight compensation for bad weather

 If your flight is delayed or cancelled due to bad weather, and your travel is affected, in many cases you are entitled to compensation.

 Under EU Regulation 261 and UK equivalent (the Flight Compensation Regulation), you may be eligible to claim anywhere from €250 to €600 for delays or cancellations – as far back as six years ago.

 This ultimate guide to flight compensation claims for bad weather will explain when it’s possible to make a claim, how much you’re entitled to, and what your rights are when delayed at the airport.

 “Wholly exceptional” weather

-There are some exceptions to EU Reg 261.
+There are some exceptions to EU261 and UK equivalent.
 If an airline deems inclement weather “freak” or “wholly exceptional”, it may use this as a defence against compensation claims.

 A good example of this was the volcanic ash cloud affecting flights around Iceland in 2010.
 Many airlines made headlines for their refusal to pay out.
 They cited “extraordinary” circumstances beyond their control.

 If the airline argues the bad weather was “extraordinary” and refuses to pay – let us know and we’ll take an independent view on the situation based on our knowledge of the regulation and expertise in winning difficult flight delay claims.

 Can Air Traffic Control influence my compensation claim?